audeering/audb/docs/quickstart.rst

     audb.available()

-Let's load the emodb_ database.
+Let's load version 1.4.1 of the emodb_ database.

 ..
 Load with only_metadata=True in the background
 .. jupyter-execute::